Home » Outsourcing trends in pharmaceutical manufacturing with Shyam Khante

 Success stories from outsourcing providing competitive advantages

 The pharmaceutical industry has excellent examples of outsourcing.
 One example is the outsourcing of the rubber plugs used in injectable vials.“Previously, we believed this could not be outsourced.
 The plug can be manufactured, washed, and sterilised by an external supplier and used by pharmaceutical companies.
-This made life easy for pharmaceutical actors,” explains Kante.
+This made life easy for pharmaceutical actors,” explains Khante.

 Now, considering and weighing the bottom line, people find outsourcing economical and a way of lowering costs.
 The major portion of equipment, which is autoclave, is very difficult in terms of validation.
 Outsourcing frees up bandwidth, time, and cost.

 “Not many people understand the cost involved in pharmaceutical manufacturing, and there are plenty of hidden costs.
 Now the industry has moved to considering pre-sterilised vials.
 Some 10 years ago, if I suggested this, people would have asked to have my head examined to check if I really understood what I was talking about.
-Now we know it is possible!” shares Kante with a smile.
+Now we know it is possible!” shares Khante with a smile.
 “My job is to give drugs to patients.
 My patient does not care what I do as long as I am compliant with the guidelines.
 If I get the same process done in a cheap, efficient and better way – there is no negative consequences for the patient.”

 Previously in the industry, every and any operation in industry research was “confidential” and not up for discussion.
 Today, mundane things are more transparent.
 For instance, if I develop a process that is analysed by standard methods, there is nothing confidential about it.
 Methods are published in the pharmacopoeia; I tell my vendor to come to study and analyse it.
 While I am not telling my process and my manufacturing secrets, I am just sharing my material for the vendor to analyse it and return it to me.
 This saves me time, and helps develop the industry.